Bradley Byrne facts for kids

 Early life and education

 Bradley Byrne was born in 1955 in Mobile, Alabama.
-He was one of two children.
+He was one of three children.
 He was raised in Baldwin County, Alabama.
 He attended UMS-Wright Preparatory School in Mobile, graduating in 1973.
-Bryne graduated from Duke University in 1977.
+Byrne graduated from Duke University in 1977.
 At Duke, he became a member of the Phi Delta Theta fraternity.
 In 1980, he graduated from the University of Alabama School of Law.
 He was classmates with Mo Brooks.
 After graduation, he became a private practice lawyer.

 Political background